harishmuh/Heart-diseases-prediction-Machine-Learning--App/README.md

 ## Analytical approach

-We want to analyze data to learn about pattern from features that can differentiate which patients who are more likely get heart diseases and who will not.
-Then, we will build binary classification model to help medical staffs based on the analyzed data.
+We want to analyze data to learn about patterns from features that can differentiate which patients are more likely to get heart disease and who will not.
+Then, we will build a binary classification model to help medical staff based on the analyzed data.

 ## Metric Evaluation

-We want to focus on to the patients who do have heart diseases, so we decide our target shown below as
+We want to focus on patients who have heart diseases, so we decided our target shown below as

 Target:
 * 0 : Patients who do not have heart diseases